|

 politicians, ministers, and ex-generals in the North.
 Known today primarily

-for its reconciliationist sentiment, Grant's Memoirs published in 1885 also
+for its reconciliationist sentiment, Grant's Memoirs published in 1885

 contained two strongly worded refutations of the Lost Cause ideology.
 "The

-cause of the great War of the Rebellion against the United States will have
+cause of the great War of the Rebellion against the United States will

 to be attributed to slavery," Grant wrote.
-And that cause, he noted in his
+And that cause, he noted in

 chapter on Appomattox, was "one of the worst for which a people ever